masonw19/Space-Invaders-Pygame/README.md

 ## Concept
 My implementation of the Space Invaders game holds the same concepts as the original game.
 For example, the player spaceship shoots the aliens and when the lasers hit the aliens the user will gain points and level up which increases the game difficulty.
+The game ends once the aliens gets to the same row as the spaceship.

 ## Features
 * The player can be moved _left_ or _right_ using the `A` and `D` keys, respectively